tjFogarty/tj-ie/src/site/posts/diy-rss-feed-reader.md

 ## Feed Me

 I like JavaScript, and having a JSON object with data in it that I can iterate over is ideal.
 How do I get that JSON, though?
-After a couple of keystrokes on NPM I found {% external-link "https://www.npmjs.com/package/rss-parser", "rss-parser" %}.
+After a couple of keystrokes on NPM I found [rss-parser](https://www.npmjs.com/package/rss-parser).
 It does exactly what I was looking for; you pass a URL to a feed, and get JSON back.

 This is too straight-forward, though.
 How do I overcomplicate this?

-I created a little project that uses {% external-link "https://expressjs.com/", "Express" %} to respond to a GET request which returns my feed data.
+I created a little project that uses [Express](https://expressjs.com/) to respond to a GET request which returns my feed data.

 ``` js
 const express = require('express');